felipegb94/compressive-spad-lidar-cvpr22/README.md

 You can run the `eval_coding_flash_lidar_scene_batch.sh` script.
 In the script you can modify the desired `sbr`, `nphotons` (photon counts), `K`, to use in the simulation.
 You can also comment in and out the blocks of code that will simulate different coding schemes.
 The results will be saved under `results/results_data/eval_coding_flash_lidar`.
 Running the script for all coding schemes may take a few minutes.

+To visualize the results you can use the script `plotting_scripts/plot_flash_lidar_sim_results.py`.
+Make sure the parameters here are set to the same simulation parameters when you ran `eval_coding_flash_lidar_scene_batch.sh`.

 To perform individual flash illumination simulations you can run the `eval_coding_flash_lidar_scene.py` script with the specified parameters.
 Some sample run commands are at the top of the scipt.

 ## Reproducing Scan Data Results with the Real-world captured Data

 You can run the `scan_data_scripts/process_hist_img.py` script.
-Please refer to that file for a description of what the script is doing.
+Please refer to file file for a description of what the script is doing.

 ## Reproducing Simulated Isometric Compression Results and Mean Absolute Error Results